apprenticeharper/DeDRM_tools/Kindle_Mobi_Tools/lib/readme.txt

-Kindle Mobipocket tools 0.1
+Kindle Mobipocket tools 0.2
-Copyright (c) 2007 Igor Skochinsky
+Copyright (c) 2007, 2009 Igor Skochinsky <skochinsky@mail.ru>

-These scripts allow one to read legally purchased Secure Mobipocket books on Amazon Kindle.
+These scripts allow one to read legally purchased Secure Mobipocket books on Amazon Kindle or Kindle for iPhone.

 * kindlepid.py
-  This script generates Mobipocket PID from the Kindle serial number.
+  This script generates Mobipocket PID from the Kindle serial number or iPhone/iPod Touch identifier (UDID).
 That PID can then be added at a Mobi retailer site and used for downloading books locked to the Kindle.

   Example:

     > kindlepid.py B001BAB012345678
     Mobipocket PID calculator for Amazon Kindle.
-Copyright (c) 2007 Igor Skochinsky <skochinsky@mail.ru>
+Copyright (c) 2007, 2009 Igor Skochinsky Kindle 1 serial number detected
     Mobipocked PID for Kindle serial# B001BAB012345678 is V176CXM*FZ

 * kindlefix.py